+Providing care to a loved one can sometimes be stressful.
 Caring for yourself is the best way to ensure that you, as a caregiver, will be able to manage the emotional and physical strain that is commonly experienced by those who care for hospice patients.
 Here are a few helpful reminders:

 - Eat well.
 No matter how you feel emotionally, your body continues to require a well-balanced diet. - Get rest and a good night's sleep.
 Take a nap while the patient rests and ask your family and friends not to interrupt these rest periods.
 If your sleep at night is disturbed because of caring for the patient, you need this extra rest during the day. - Exercise within the limits set by your physician. - Take time for yourself. - Let others help you.
 Friends and family need and want to help let them.
 Hospice volunteers also are available to help with errands or to stay with your patient while you go out. - Ask for help.
-Your hospice social worker can help you explore options for the resources you need.

-Providing care to a loved one can sometimes be stressful.
-Care Dimensions offers a monthly support group for caregivers where you can find mutual support from others and learn tools to help you along your journey of caring.
+Your hospice social worker can help you explore options for the resources you need. - Try a support group.
+Care Dimensions offers a monthly support group for caregivers where you can find mutual support from others and learn tools to help you along your journey.
 Meetings are held at the Bertolon Center for Grief & Healing in Danvers.
-Check the online calendar at www.CareDimensions.org/calendars or call 855-774-5100 for dates and details.
+Check the online calendar at www.CareDimensions.org/ calendars, or call 855-774-5100 for dates and details.

-Family Medical Leave Act & Veteran's Benefits
+Family Medical Leave Act & Veterans' Benefits